klausfrieler/RAT/README.md

 ## Implementation notes

-By default, the JAJ implementation always estimates participant abilities using weighted-likelihood estimation.
+By default, the RAT  implementation always estimates participant abilities using weighted-likelihood estimation.
 We adopt weighted-likelihood estimation for this release because this technique makes fewer assumptions about the participant group being tested.